datag/svn-repo-hooks/README.md

 svn-repo-hooks
 ==============

-Random Subversion repository hooks, written in Bash.
+Collection of Subversion repository hooks primarily aimed at pre-hooks.

+The hook scripts are written in Bash and make use of common tools such as sed and egrep.

 Features
 --------